Alright. This is going to be a fun one!

 Yikes!
 That's a lot of layers of abstraction and tech jargon for students to digest.
 And all that just to render a boring triangle on the screen.

 Don't get me wrong; abstraction is a great thing and it's one of the most powerful tools we have as programmers.
-However, in this case, abstraction does not come at zero cost and we are leaking complexity that ends up overwhelming students.
+However, in this case, abstraction does not come at zero cost and overwhelms students.

 What really is OpenGL and why do we need it?
 Why do we need a graphics API in the first place?
 What are inside all these DLLs, and what is an operating system API?
 Is our project 32-bits or 64-bits?
 What is a linker error, and how is it different than a compiler error?
-And ultimately, do we really need all this to code such a small game?
+And ultimately, do we really need all this to code something so small?

 Most lecturers will simply tell you that you "don't need to understand how any of these things work to continue coding your project."
 While this is technically true, it always leaves a bitter taste in my mouth.